dotnet/docs-maui/docs/user-interface/layouts/custom.md

 ## Create a custom layout type

-The process for creating a custom layout type is as follows:
+The process for creating a custom layout type is to:

 1. Create a class that subclasses an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class, and override <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> in your custom layout type.
 For more information, see [Subclass a layout](#subclass-a-layout).
 1. Create a layout manager class that derives from an existing layout manager, or that implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface directly.
 In your layout manager class, you should: